Vulva: Function and physiology

 The vulva has a major role to play in the reproductive system.
 It provides entry to, and protection for the uterus, and the right conditions in terms of warmth and moisture that aids in its sexual and reproductive functions.
-The external organs of the vulva are richly innervated and provide pleasure when properly stimulated.
+The vulva is richly innervated and provides pleasure when properly stimulated.
 The mons pubis provides cushioning against the pubic bone during intercourse.

-A number of different secretions are associated with the vulva, including urine (from the urethral opening), sweat (from the apocrine glands), menses (leaving from the vagina), sebum (from the sebaceous glands), alkaline fluid (from the Bartholin's glands), mucus (from the Skene's glands), vaginal lubrication from the vaginal wall and smegma.
+A number of different secretions are associated with the vulva, including urine (from the urethral opening during urination through control of the external sphincter muscle), sweat (from the apocrine glands), menses (leaving from the vagina via the introitus), sebum (from the sebaceous glands), alkaline fluid (from the Bartholin's glands), mucus (from the Skene's glands), vaginal lubrication from the vaginal wall and smegma.
 Smegma is a white substance formed from a combination of dead cells, skin oils, moisture and naturally occurring bacteria, that forms in the genitalia.
-In females this thickened secretion collects around the clitoris and labial folds.
+In females, this thickened secretion collects around the clitoris and labial folds.
 It can cause discomfort during sexual activity as it can cause the clitoral glans to stick to the hood, and is easily removed by bathing.
 Aliphatic acids known as copulins are also secreted in the vagina.
 These are believed to act as pheromones.
 Their fatty acid composition, and consequently their odor changes in relation to the stages of the menstrual cycle.